 Students studying for an A Level qualification will be tested on all subject content in terminal examinations at the end of Year 13.

-Progression Routes and Careers
+Progression routes and careers:

 Modern Languages are a real asset on your CV as they are one of the facilitating subjects at Advanced level for entry to the Russell Group Universities.
 They can be combined with a very wide range of different subjects for university level study.
 Knowledge of a modern language is a sought-after skill in employment, where your language skills can make a difference of between 10-15% to your salary.
 “Companies particularly value an employee’s ability to communicate conversationally with potential business partners, customers or clients in their own language: this can help break the ice, deepen cultural understanding and open access to new markets” (CBI/EDI Education and Skills Survey).